Gambling age in Iceland is 18

 Consequences of underage gambling in Iceland

-The Icelandic Centre for Social Research and Analysis works on data, while real on-the-ground support comes from places like SÁÁ (The National Center of Addiction Medicine).
-These folks specialize in substance and behavioral addictions, including gambling.
-They offer counseling and support services.
+Iceland approaches responsible gambling as a public health priority rather than an entertainment issue.
+The Icelandic Centre for Social Research and Analysis monitors gambling behaviors, while practical support comes from SÁÁ (The National Center of Addiction Medicine), which specializes in treating substance and behavioral addictions including problem gambling.

 Other European Countries